luanpotter/shattered-wilds/docs/lexicon/Classes.md

 ## The Adept

 The **Adept** is a **Mystic** who either has (1) submitted, (2) a contract, or (3) a bond with a specific higher power in the **Aether** - i.e., a **Protean**.
-The nature of their connection can be varied, from an abstract concept and blind devotion to a more personal touch towards an Avatar (see the **Archetypes** section below for more details).
+The nature of their connection can be varied, from an abstract concept and blind devotion to a more personal touch towards an Avatar (see the **Archetypes** section in [Divine](/rules/divine)).

 Regardless of the nature of their connection, the **Adept** can: